 Our independent advisory committees use a wealth of scientific methodology to help underpin and inform their decisions and recommendations.
-This includes internationally recognised scientific methods for evaluating and comparing the benefits and cost effectiveness of different forms of practice.
+This includes internationally recognised scientific methods for evaluating and comparing the benefits and costs of different forms of practice.

 Our independant advisory committees typically assess value for money by calculating the additional 'Quality Adjusted Life Years' (QALYs) that new treatments and other health technologies offer compared to standard practice.
-QALYs are calculated by estimating the number of years a new treatment will provide benefit and, using fractions of a scale 0-1, what change in quality of life it will provide.
+QALYs show the benefits that a treatment provides in terms of length of life, and quality of life, over the life of the patient.
+They are calculated by estimating the number of years a new treatment will provide benefit and, using fractions of a scale 0-1, what change in quality of life it will provide.

 QALYs rely on quality of life measures used in clinical trials or from other sources which assess things like how well patients can carry out the activities of daily life with and without the treatment, and how the treatment will affect their pain levels and mental wellbeing.

 The number of extra QALYs a new treatment brings is then set against the cost of the new treatment to get a 'cost per QALY.'
 We usually recommend new treatments up to £20,000 per QALY but in special cases we can recommend up to £30,000 per QALY - and for treatments that extend life at the end of life, we can go as high as £50,000 per QALY.